RymanAK7/Streaming-Data-Project/README.md

     ```

 ## Deployment
-- **Terraform**: Automates the provisioning of AWS resources such as API Gateway, Lambda function, and associated configurations.
+- **Terraform**: Automates the provisioning of AWS resources such as API Gateway, Lambda function, Kinesis stream creation and associated configurations.
 - **AWS Secrets Manager**: Stores the Guardian API key securely.
 - **AWS API Gateway**: Provides a public-facing endpoint for invoking the Lambda function.
 - **AWS Kinesis**: Receives and stores the published article information for further processing by downstream applications.